PlanQK/planqk-platform-docs/src/docs/service-platform/using-a-service.md

 ::: warning
 This section still needs to be revised.
-If you have any questions, please contact support@planqk.de per email.
+If you have any questions, please contact support@planqk.de by email.
 :::

 You can interact with a PlanQK Service through HTTP (see above) or using a generated API client for Java, Python, or JavaScript.